GLOBAL MARKETS-Stocks, euro tumble as ECB disappoints markets

 "What he said was pretty significant.
 He seems to have laid the groundwork for substantial policy action," said Andrew Wilkinson, chief economic strategist at Miller, Tabak & Co.
 "It wouldn't surprise me if we get a risk rally in the days ahead."

-Though it stood pat this week, it said it was ready to act if necessary.
-Investors expect it could launch another round of bond purchases as soon as September.
+Spain had to pay higher yields than a month ago on its 10-year bonds at an auction o n T hursday, but it easily sold 3.1 billion euros of debt with yields far lower than indicated last week before Draghi's announcement that he would do whatever it takes to save the euro.

-The U.S. economy lost momentum in the second quarter as the pace of hiring slowed and consumer confidence weakened.
+In the United States, investors are still expecting the Fed to announce another round of asset purchases to help inject life into a flagging recovery, though that likely will not happen until September.

-Data Thursday showed the number of Americans filing initial claims for unemployment benefits rose slightly in the latest week, though less than economists had expected.
+Data on Thursday showed the number of Americans filing initial claims for unemployment benefits rose slightly in the latest week, though not as much as economists had expected.

 NEW YORK The euro weakened against the greenback on Wednesday in choppy trading ahead of Thursday's European Central Bank policy announcement and the UK general election.